I'm Honey!

 The Main Disrupters, COVID-19 and Unrest

 The main culprits are COVID-19 with an added disruptor; Violence across America.
 Every American has seen a life change.
 Thousands of families have suffered lost loved ones, millions of hard-working people have lost jobs and businesses, many millions are rethinking careers, and millions of people in Elsewhere are escaping cities, states, and countries for several reasons; mainly safety.
 World wide populations are suffering as well and suffocating from loneliness.
+Many people are struggling to adapt to changes in their daily life during this period.
 Parents and grandparents are fearful of their family’s futures as well as their own.
 Children are worried about their parents and grandparents, as well.

 How Will We Cope?